kevinslin/seed-tldr/vault/common.gist.md

 `gist --list {{username}}`

-- Update a gist using the id from URL:
+- Update a gist using the ID from URL:

 `gist --update {{GIST_ID}} {{file.txt}}`